R7T21/netscanner/README.md

 # netscanner
-local network scanner
+This is local network scanner for get IP, MAC adress, vendor client has connect your same network

-# Hey, this is my first git project.
+###### Hey, this is my first git project.

 ## Installing
 Type this command az superuser(root):